-Downtown Belleville pizza shop opens; Piece by Peace opens in Swansea
+Downtown Belleville pizza shop opens; Peace by Piece opens in Swansea

 “It’s been really amazing,” Parr said.
 “The support from the community has been really awesome.”

-The pub, which is at 124 E. Main St. in the former Righteous Pig barbecue space, began serving drinks last month during Art on the Square festival.
+The pub, which is at 124 E. Main St. in the former Righteous Pig barbecue space, began serving drinks last month during the Art on the Square festival.

 Parr said he didn’t originally envision opening in stages, but he’s glad it worked out that way.

 After the pizza and salad service gets established, Parr soon expects to expand with a “boozy brunch” on Sundays.
-He plans a “high energy breakfast” with a DJ, breakfast pizzas and a signature bloody mary topped with a slice of pizza.
+He plans a “high energy breakfast” with a DJ, breakfast pizzas and a signature bloody Mary topped with a slice of pizza.

 Parr and his staff have been busy concocting pizza recipes.